-Staff told us there was an open, no blame culture at the practice.
-They said the practice manager encouraged them to raise any issues and felt confident they could do this.
-They knew who to raise any issues with and told us the practice manager was approachable, would listen to their concerns and act appropriately.
-The practice manager discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.
+Staff told us they felt comfortable speaking to the principal dentist if they needed to.
+They knew who to raise any issues with and told us the principal dentist was approachable, would listen to their concerns and act appropriately.
+The principal dentist discussed concerns daily as they arose and it was clear the practice worked as a team and dealt with issues professionally.

-The practice held meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
-Immediate discussions were arranged to share urgent information.
+The practice held daily informal meetings where staff could raise any concerns and discuss clinical and non-clinical updates or to share urgent information.